Ada-Developers-Academy/ada-javascript-curriculum/01-js-week-1/closures-continued.md

 ### The mainFunction

 The `mainFunction` takes a list of colors and loops through them.
+Then it iterates through the block of code we reviewed earlier.
 It finds an HTML element with the CSS selector `button.${color}`.
 Then it creates a click handler for that color (more later).
 Lastly it tells the browser that when that element is clicked (the click event) run the `clickHandler` function.

 ```javascript
 const mainFunction = () => {